 The entire complex is part of the city of Berlin’s Special Fund for General Public Provisions, the Sondervermögen für Daseinsvorsorge, or SODA for short.
 The section of the complex at Wilhelmstrasse 67 now houses the Einstein Center Digital Future.

 From 2019, the building will be renovated by BIM Berliner Immobilienmanagement GmbH on behalf of the Berlin Senate.
 Once completed, the building will again be a home for research and learning in the heart of Berlin.
-The Hertie School of Governance is planning to move in as the main tenant in 2022.
+The Hertie School is planning to move in as the main tenant in 2022.
 The Berlin University Alliance will also be based here.

-About the Hertie School of Governance
+About the Hertie School

-The Hertie School of Governance in Berlin prepares exceptional students for leadership positions in government, business, and civil society.
+The Hertie School in Berlin prepares exceptional students for leadership positions in government, business, and civil society.
 The school offers master’s programmes, executive education and doctoral programmes, distinguished by interdisciplinary and practice-oriented teaching, as well as outstanding research.
 Its extensive international network positions it as an ambassador of good governance, characterised by public debate and engagement.
 The school was founded in 2003 by the Hertie Foundation, which remains its major funder.
 The Hertie School is accredited by the state and the German Science Council.